 Water conflicts are increasing, having tripled in number between 2000 and 2019.
 The countries with the most water related conflicts over the last two decades were Iraq, Somalia, Yemen and Sudan, all very low peace countries.
 International rights to water are becoming increasingly contentious, as more of the great rivers of the world are dammed, affecting downstream flows.
-For example, the damming of the Mekong River continues to affect 300 million people in the Mekong delta.
-Similarly, the Grand Ethiopian Renaissance Dam, Ethiopia will likely reduce flows to Sudan and Egypt, affecting the 200 million people who rely on the Nile.
+For example, the damming of the Mekong River continues to affect 300 million people in the Mekong delta.1 Similarly, the Grand Ethiopian Renaissance Dam, Ethiopia will likely reduce flows to Sudan and Egypt, affecting the 200 million people who rely on the Nile.2

 In 2021, the countries that experienced the highest levels of internal displacement from conflict and natural disasters included Syria, Ethiopia, DRC, Afghanistan and South Sudan.
 The Climate Security Nexus is likely to see larger refugee flows from forced migration, impacting both source and recipient countries.
 In 2021 the number of forcibly displaced people increased by 3.7 per cent to 89.3 million.
 This does not include refugees from Ukraine.
 Turkey, Uganda and Pakistan received the most refugees in 2021, at least a million refugees each.
-The EU received almost three million refugees, followed by Sweden with almost 160,000, and Greece with over 76,000.
+The EU received almost three million refugees in 2021, with Germany receiving over 800,000 refugees, followed by Sweden with almost 160,000, and Greece with over 76,000.